Keenan Allen Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Against the Eagles, Allen totaled 138 receiving yards in his only career matchup, 68.5 more than his over/under for Sunday's game.
+- Allen collected 138 receiving yards in his single career matchup against the Eagles, 67.5 more than his over/under in Sunday's game.

-- Allen did not have a touchdown catch in that game against the Eagles.

 - Note: Allen's stats vs. Eagles date back to 2016.

-- The 234.6 passing yards the Eagles allow per game makes them the NFL's sixth-ranked pass defense this season.
+- The Eagles have the NFL's sixth-ranked pass defense this season, giving up 234.6 yards per game through the air.

-- The Eagles have allowed 14 touchdowns through the air (1.8 per game).
-They are 19th in the NFL in that category.
+- The Eagles' defense is 19th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Patriots, Allen was targeted 11 times, picking up 77 yards on six receptions while scoring one touchdown.
+- In last week's game against the Patriots, Allen was targeted 11 times and racked up six catches for 77 yards and scored one touchdown.

-- Allen has recorded 202 receiving yards (67.3 per game) and one touchdown, hauling in 17 balls on 25 targets in his last three games.
+- Allen has also contributed with 17 receptions for 202 yards and one touchdown over his last three games.
+He's been targeted 25 times, producing 67.3 yards per game.

 Allen's Los Angeles Teammates